The Global Awareness for Travelers Story

 I really enjoy writing and I wanted to link my love of writing with travel.
 During the fall of 2020, I decided to do a bit of experimenting with linking my two passions into a travel related blog.
 I found that I had good response (lots of likes and follows) and I really enjoyed writing the posts.
 I also combined my hobby of photography and writing into a fun package.

-An Iranian man selling halva, photo Denise
+An Iranian man selling halva, photo Denise Ames

 I came up with a catchy angle for my project (at least I thought it was catchy): I would emphasize enhancing and practicing global awareness for curious and engaged travelers.
 I would call it Global Awareness for Travelers: Travel with New Eyes with Dr. Denise R. Ames.
 (It even made a catchy acronym GATE.)
 I knew it was a good idea since I couldn’t stop thinking about it.

-But the next question I had to address was how was I going to go about spreading the world on this new travel organization.
+But the next question I had to address was how was I going to go about spreading the word on this new travel organization.
 I thought of my role as a sort of travel advisor or consultant (actually, just another form of teaching).
-I would put together a program and create services that would implement the program’s goal of global awareness.
+I would put together a program and create services that would implement the program’s goal of advocating for global awareness.
 It sounded very promising and I was eager to get started.

 I had some topics that I thought would be of interest to travelers, but the big question was how to go about marketing it to potential travelers and the travel industry.
 Marketing has never been my strong suit, so I struggled to pinpoint who would be a possible audience for my program.
 I watched for synchronicities and they started to come my way.
 I started working on a business plan and a short overview of the program.